 Tip 12 - When you buy or sell a currency pair you are paid or charged interest daily based on current worldwide interest rates across each region.
 The daily rollover interest, or swap, is paid into your accounts or removed daily based on the spot forex positions you are holding.
 When you paper trade see how the interest accumulates or is debited daily from your account.
 On certain pairs extra interest income can be accumulated over time, this is called a carry trade.

 Tip 13 - There are times in your life when you should not be trading.
 When you are sick, distracted, have family issues, computer issues, or when you are dead tired.
 Admit it and trade when you are in the right frame of mind and the other important phases of your life are in order.
 Make the forex an important and positive part of your life and enjoy the other phases of your life equally.
 If there are no trades available taking a break from trading and the computer is good, spending time with family and hobbies will keep you well rounded in all phases of life and when you come back to the computer your mind will be refreshed and ready.
-This is a very valuable forex tip.
+This is one of the best forex tips we could suggest.

 Tip 14 - At some point in your trading career, the electricity will go off, the internet will die, your software or trading platform will not be working, etcetera.
 Plan in advance for these types of problems and always use stop orders, a set of backup conventional price charts, backup trend indicators, backup forex quote system or website, smartphone, keep brokers phone numbers handy and programmed into your phone, etc. Always have a contingency plan in place or backup systems for your hardware and trading systems in place.
 Do not find out the hard way and blow up a trade.